tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Before please write a SQL statement that returns pizzas’ and corresponding pizzeria names.
-Please take a look at the sample result below.
+Before further steps please write a SQL statement that returns pizzas’ and corresponding pizzeria names.
+Please take a look at the sample result below (no sort needed).

 | pizza_name | pizzeria_name |
 | ------ | ------ |